 Suits one and all

 One of the key benefits of Pilates is that nearly anyone can do it.
 Beginners and people who may not have exercised for a long time can start with basic, gentle exercises.
 Once you’ve mastered these, you can progress to more robust classes with more advanced moves and stretches.
 Everyone from top athletes to elderly or overweight people can enjoy the health benefits of Pilates.
+Even people with painful health conditions can benefit from exercises which strengthening the muscles in the pelvic floor.
+These conditions can vary from herniated discs to hemorrhoids.

 Pilates needs only minimal equipment, just a mat to lie on and comfortable clothing.
 You can also include an at home dumbbells for your pilates arm workout, all you need is a set of lightweights.
 Start by holding the dumbbells with your arms down and palms facing your body.
 Put the dumbbells together at the centerline of the body and it will give you strong defined shoulders.
 While one of the joys of Pilates is that you can practice it almost anywhere, you may prefer to attend a class with a qualified instructor at first to make sure that you are performing the exercises correctly.